xTunner/frontend/docs/continuous-deployment-with-amazon-code-deploy.md

-Breaking this down: there's one entry in the `code-deploy` block which is named with your Code Deploy application's name (in this example we're deploying an application called `my-app`).
+Breaking this down: there's one entry in the `code-deploy` block which is named with your CodeDeploy application's name (in this example we're deploying an application called `my-app`).

 The sub-entries of `my-app` tell CircleCI where and how to deploy the `my-app`